-The primary goal of Communist terror is to break the spirit of the individual villager.
+The primary goal of Communist terror in rural areas is to break the spirit of the individual villager.
 It is violence in his own village-an assassination, execution, or kidnaping-that best teaches the peasant to fear the Viet Cong.